-Pedestrian/Parking Surfaces - Corner Condition
+Pedestrian/Parking Surfaces - Corner ConditionShow here at the west corner of 8th and Pennsylvania

-Pedestrian/Parking Surfaces - Mid Block Condition
+Pedestrian/Parking Surfaces - Mid Block Condition Shown here mid-block between 8th and 9th on the west side of Pennsylvania

 The existing landscaping in Zone 2 primarily consists of unmaintained shrubs and weeds.
-Since most of Zone 2 borders the historical Zone 1, care should be giving to not diverge from the industrial feel of the area.
+Since most of Zone 2 borders the historical Zone 1, care should be given to not diverge from the industrial feel of the area.
+Historic conditions supersede the Design Guidelines for landscaping requirements in Zone 1.